modxorg/Docs/en/building-sites/resources/custom-resources.md

 A Custom Resource Class (CRC) is a PHP class that extends the modResource class, allowing custom Resource types that can represent various types of data or applications.
 The MODX core uses four different types of Resource Classes: Documents, WebLinks, SymLinks, and Static Resources.
 Other types of CRCs could be a Blog type, a Forum type, a Gallery Album type, a RSS Feed type, etc – basically any type of content for which you want a URL (remember the "R" in URL stands for _Resource_).

 CRCs are created by extending the modResource class in PHP and loading the new class into the MODX system via Extension Packages.
-They store their data in the same table as normal Resources (in modx\_site\_content, but they will use a custom value for the class\_key column), but they can behave differently and have a custom management interface.
+They store their data in the same table as normal Resources (in `modx_site_content`, but they will use a custom value for the class\_key column), but they can behave differently and have a custom management interface.

 ### When to Use